Old Northamptonians RFC: Honours

-Old Northamptonians have won the Northampton & District Alliance Cup 22 times, including a run of 14 consecutive titles from 2004 to 2017.
+Old Northamptonians have won the Northampton & District Alliance Cup 23 times, including a run of 14 consecutive titles from 2004 to 2017.
 The club regained the title in 2022, and also won the Lewis Shield and Oceanic Trophy competitions, the first time this "treble" has been achieved.
+ONs regained all three trophies in the 2025-26 season, completing the "hat trick" across the competitions for the second time.

 In the centenary season 2022–23, in addition to winning the league, ONs retained the Oceanic Trophy and the Lewis Shield.
 Having lost the centenary Alliance Cup Final against rivals Northampton Old Scouts 12-67, ONs went on to win the inaugural Regional 2 Championship of the Papa John's Community Cup at Twickenham.